Cool Old Games

 Chinese

 The undisputed king of Chinese tile games is Mahjong.
 Mahjong tiles are almost as recognizable as poker cards, and for good reason.
-The classic 4-player game has managed to find a place in cultures both western and eastern.
+The classic 4-player game has managed to find a place in cultures both Western and Eastern.
 The classic version is a game about deceit, where you slowly build up a hand of winning tiles, stealing tiles from your opponents when needed.
 Different regions add different rules to keep the game interesting.
-A more complete explanation on how to play Chinese Mahjong can be found in our Classic Mahjong guide.
+A more complete explanation of how to play Chinese Mahjong can be found in our regular Mahjong guide.

 Tile Puzzle Games